-2017 heralds in a new design era for Audi: The new Audi A7 Sportback is the brand’s sporty face in the full-size class and fulfills the design pledge of the prologue studies.
-The four-door coupé is the classic example of Audi’s new full-size class design language.
+2017 heralds in a new design era for Audi: The new Audi A7 Sportback is the brand’s sporty face in the luxury class and fulfills the design pledge of the prologue studies.
+The four-door coupé is the classic example of Audi’s new luxury class design language.
 At the same time, the brand with the four rings is establishing an innovative design process in the new Audi Design Center in Ingolstadt: digital design manufactory.
 It combines state-of-the-art CAD and 3-D visualization with traditional handcrafted modeling.
 The open concept of the new Design Center forms the basis for integrated, cross-disciplinary collaboration.

 Consumption figures for the Audi A7 Sportback 55 TFSI quattro S tronic:

 Combined fuel consumption in l/100 km: 7.2 – 6.8* (32.7 – 34.6 US mpg)

 Combined CO2 emissions in g/km: 163 – 154* (262.3 – 247.8 g/mi)